mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/user-research.md

 - Needs and goals:
 - To help students integrate into the local fashion community.
-- To encourage creativity with amongst students
+- To encourage creativity amongst students
 - To prove that lecturers are approachable and can be helpful towards issues that are not always academic related

 -